-Your partner may only have eyes for you, but on your wedding day, you may be wanting to play up your eyes a little more than usual.
+Your partner may only have eyes for you, but on your wedding day, you may be wanting to play up yours a little more than usual.
 Black liquid liner accentuates blue eyes beautifully, while false lashes emphasize your natural eye shape.
 Bride Lauren paired the look with a soft smoke and gold shimmer to really make her baby blues pop for the Atlanta nuptials.

-Full brows and dark eyeliner work well with blue eyes.
-While winged eyeliner is a classic look, not all eyeliner needs to extend up towards your brow.
-Stop the liner just before you get to the outer corner of the eyes for a more natural, lifted look.
+Full brows and dark liner give a powerful presence to blue eyes.
+While winged eyeliner is always a classic, not all liner needs to extend up towards the brow.
+Stop extending just before you get to the outer corner of the eyes for a more natural, lifted look.

 Natural Smokey Eye

-There’s just something about the way that winged eyeliner and blue eyes go together.
-This classic look is ideal for a retro-inspired wedding, as this timeless eyeliner trend harkens back to old Hollywood glamour while still remaining current.
+There’s just something about the way winged eyeliner and blue eyes go together.
+This elegant look is ideal for a retro-inspired wedding, as this timeless eyeliner trend harkens back to old Hollywood glamour while still remaining current.
 We love the powerful red lip to complete the bride's Bond-girl vibe.

 Warm-Toned Earthy Natural

-Directly opposite on the color wheel, warm orange tones are a natural fit for blue eyes.
-These complementary colors look especially stunning in makeup, like when you pair blue eyes with a wash of orangey-brown eyeshadow across the lids and a peachy blush.
+Warm orange tones are a natural fit for blue eyes.
+These complementary colors look especially stunning in makeup, like when blue eyes are paired with a wash of orangey-brown eyeshadow across the lids and a peachy blush.
 We can't think of a more appropriate way to highlight blue eyes for a golden-hour ceremony in Puglia.

 Light and Fresh